wafaa-al/Formla-One-Regression/Data/readme.md

-## here is all the dataset used in this linear regression project
+## Here is all the datasets used in this linear regression project